DanialHaseeb/krypton/README.md

 Read command line arguments and parse into config struct.

 Config.rs:
+Config is a struct composed of Mode and Scheme structs.
-Splits command line arguments into "mode" and "scheme" struc values.
+Has parse function which takes command line arguments and sends them to "Mode" and "Scheme" struc t parse functions.
+Returns result object of Config struct composed of result of mode and Scheme parse functions.

 Mode.rs:
 Mode is an enum with values Encrypt, Decrypt, Analyse